porrey/PdfDocuments/README.md

 ### Troubleshooting the Layout

-In more complex documents, it may be necessaru to troubleshoot layout and fonts.
+In more complex documents, it may be necessary to troubleshoot layout and fonts.
 There are a few debug flags that can be set to reveal the details of how the document was rendered.

 	helloWorld.DebugMode = helloWorld.DebugMode
 			.SetFlag(DebugMode.RevealGrid, true)